 It shouldn’t.
 Taking magnesium is proven to improve sleep, and better sleep should leave you feeling more refreshed and energetic.

 If you feel tired, this might actually suggest you aren’t getting enough magnesium—it’s very unlikely to be a side effect of the supplements themselves.

 Can it cause diarrhoea?

 As magnesium is a natural muscle relaxant, taking large doses orally can have a laxative effect.

-Transdermal magnesium doesn’t have the same effects as it absorbs through your skin rather than pass through your digestive system.
+Transdermal application doesn’t have the same effects as it absorbs through your skin rather than passing through your digestive system.